 One of those can be that sometimes the ticket sales don’t come flooding in as you’d imagined.
 This can be really disheartening, especially when you’ve put such a huge amount of effort into creating your event.

-There can a number of reasons for this – but we find that the answer often lies in making some simple fixes to the way you’re running your online event registration.
+There can be a few different reasons for this – but we find that the answer often lies in making some simple fixes to the way you’re running your online event registration.
 Here are seven hacks that could make all the difference:

 Compare online event registration software